 St. Michael’s Day Celebration

 St. Michael, whose Feast Day is September 29th, is the patron saint of police officers and firefighters.
 Since 2016, St. Philip’s has celebrated a mass in late September to honor these very special people, attracting a large contingent of New Hope’s Finest and Bravest (along with some large red trucks).
-Our 2018 St. Michael’s Day mass will be celebrated on September 30th.
 As with all of our regular and special masses, all are welcome.